 I understand that parishioners were unable to follow all of the discussions during the Appeal Hearing that took place on 22 November because of some technical difficulties.
 Here is my version of the discussions which may be of help to you.
+The second day of the Hearing took place on 6 December 2022 and parishioners were able to listen into the proceedings without any technical glitches.
+The outcome of the Appeal Hearing is now awaited and on receipt of this it will be published here.
 Best wishes, Marie, Wansford Parish Clerk

 AIDE MEMOIRE OF THE DISCUSSIONS THAT HAVE TAKEN PLACE IN THE SEEDS FIELD APPEAL HEARING HELD IN PETERBOROUGH TOWN HALL ON TUESDAY, 22 NOVEMBER 2022 AT 10 A.M.

 1. Mrs Dillon opened the meeting and identified the main issues of the appeal as follows:

 (a) Were the new self-build homes justified within the spacial strategy of land available?

 (c) Would their build be an effective use of land?

 (d) Would they be in character and appeal to the area?

 2. The initial consultation process had started with a press notice issued in July 2017 as well as a letter sent to all residents living within close proximity of Seeds Field.
 Four years later a letter of appeal had been lodged by Kelland Developments which was dated 1 April 2022.
 There had been 23 written submissions received, including the resident of the Old Pump House, Wansford.
 That resident had submitted a disc with information (photographs of the area) but unfortunately it could not now be located.
 PCC was asked to find it.